 ORR's actions to arbitrarily and abruptly end funding for the direct legal representation of unaccompanied children will inevitably result in mistreatment and abuse of detained children that goes undetected and unaddressed.
 For vulnerable children without an independent, trusted adult to interact with, that void will not be filled by a one-time legal consultation.
 The mistrust of others that many children feel while detained is often heightened during the first few days or weeks in detention-the period in which the legal consultation must happen.
 See 45 C.F.R. §§ 410.1309(a)(2)(i), (v) (requiring legal presentation and consultation within 10 business days of a child's arrival to an ORR facility).
 The early timing of the consultation also means that it is not an opportunity for legal service providers to learn of abuse or mistreatment that might occur later during the child's detention.
-Defendants maintain that ORR can fulfill its obligations under the
+Defendants maintain that ORR can fulfill its obligations under the TVPRA and the Foundational Rule by providing "know your rights" presentations and legal screening consultations with a legal service provider.
+Defendants' Opposition to Motion for Temporary Restraining Order and Preliminary Injunction at 5, Community Legal Services in East Palo Alto v.
+HHS, No. 3:25-cv-2847, ECF No. 24 (N.D.
+Cal.
+Mar.
+31, 2025) (hereinafter "CLSEPA v.
+HHS").

-TVPRA and the Foundational Rule by providing "know your rights" presentations and legal screening consultations with a legal service provider.
-Defs.'
-Opp. to Mot. for Temp.
-Restraining Ord. and Prelim.
-Inj. at 5, ECF No. 24.
 But the critical role that children's attorneys play in "protect[ing] them from mistreatment" in ORR custody will not and cannot be replicated through these one-off interactions.
 8 U.S.C. § 1232(c)(5).
 First, the purpose of the consultation is limited to "determin[ing] possible forms of relief."
 45 C.F.R. § 410.1309(a)(2)(v).
-Second, and more importantly, children-especially those who have experienced violence and trauma-need ongoing, consistent interactions with a supportive adult to build trust and rapport.
+Second, and more importantly, children-especially those who have experienced trauma-need ongoing, consistent interactions with a supportive adult to build trust and rapport.
 That trust is the foundation that is often required before a child will disclose that they are being mistreated or abused.